porsha-d/Drug-Review-Analysis-Randomization-and-Machine-Learning/README.md

    - Feature importance analysis suggested weak predictive power of the features.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
-- Data sourced from WebMD user reviews.
+- Data sourced from WebMD user reviews provided by Kaggle.
 - Analysis inspired by randomized experimental design and machine learning classification methods.